percona/pmm-doc/docs/details/dashboards/dashboard-home.md

 ## Command Center

-You can find critical information about your environment on the **Command Center** panel.
+You can find critical information such as CPU utlization, memory utilization, anomalies, read and write latency, etc., about your environment on the **Command Center** panel.
 This information is represented graphically.
 In this panel, the graphs for the last hour and the previous week are displayed adjacently, making it easy to identify the trends.

-The following information is displayed on the Command Center:
+The following information is displayed on the **Command Center**:

 * CPU usage
 * Disk queue